lhope/cl-bayesnet/README.md

 All dependencies are available through [quicklisp](http://www.quicklisp.org).

+# Installation

+I suggest using [quicklisp](http://www.quicklisp.org).
+Install that, and then grab the source (via tarball or git) and put it in `~/quicklisp/local-projects/`.
+Symlinks work okay too.

 # Documentation

 See [the API-Documentation on github](https://github.com/lhope/cl-bayesnet/wiki/API-Documentation).
 It may not necessarily be up to date.